 Taking some time each day to focus on your own wellbeing can have a huge positive impact on your mental health.
-They might seem like little things, but they really do add up.
 Here are some suggestions to incorporate into your daily routine.

 Go for a morning walk.
-If it means getting only up five minutes earlier and walking around the block, it’s still worth it.
 Starting your day with fresh air and movement not only has physical benefits, it also kick-starts a positive mindset.
 Try to incorporate a walk into your commute to work/university/school.

 Get creative in the kitchen.
 For many of us, cooking is somewhat of a chore.
 The easiest way to flip the script on this is to challenge yourself in the kitchen.
 We all have nights where we’re tired and dinner is either a takeaway or a mixture of leftovers from the fridge.
-But try and make the effort one night a week to create something new.
-Put some music on to get you inspired while you do it.
-Taste have an awesome range of easy recipes..
+Try setting aside one night a week to create something new.

 Was this article useful?